LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Execution of Analysis Pipeline

-Once the filter function has been implemented, it still needs to be integrated into the analysis pipeline in listing \ref{lst:pipeline_mrp_evaluation_yaml}.
+Once the filter function has been implemented, it still needs to be integrated into the analysis pipeline in Listing \ref{lst:pipeline_mrp_evaluation_yaml}.
-At this point, the example pipeline in figure \ref{Example_measurement_analysis_pipeline.png} is simplified and an additional stage *find_similar_values* has been added, which has set *FindSimilarValuesAlgorithm* as the function to be called.
+At this point, the example pipeline in Figure \ref{Example_measurement_analysis_pipeline.png} is simplified and an additional stage *find_similar_values* has been added, which has set *FindSimilarValuesAlgorithm* as the function to be called.
 As a decisive step, the result is used in the *plot_filtered* stage for visualisation.

 \newpage